Art and Science

-The Alexander Tutsek-Stiftung sponsors art and science.
-Alexander Tutsek and Dr. Eva-Maria Fahrner-Tutsek established the Alexander Tutsek-Stiftung as a nonprofit foundation in December 2000 in Munich.
-As part of its program spanning art and science, the foundation is deeply committed to the particular and exceptional or even to that which is neglected and overlooked.
+The Alexander Tutsek-Stiftung supports art and science.
+It was established in December 2000 by Alexander Tutsek and Dr. Eva-Maria Fahrner-Tutsek as a nonprofit foundation in Munich.
+The foundation is deliberately committed to the special, the neglected, and the overlooked.

 Exhibitions and Art Collection